VA Cash-Out Refinance: Unlock Equity & Save Big

 3. How long do you have to wait to refinance a VA loan?

-For an Interest Rate Reduction Refinance Loan (IRRRL), you need to wait 210 days.
-You also have to make six monthly payments on your current VA loan before you can refinance.
+For a VA Interest Rate Reduction Refinance Loan (IRRRL), you need to wait at least 210 days and have made six on-time payments on your current VA mortgage.

 Find the Perfect Mortgage for Your Dream Home with Be My Neighbor